IMERSS/biodiversity-change-protocol/content/en/docs/overview/extinction_criteria/index.md

 for claims regarding extirpation but also to inform effective search methods and to assess the feasibility of meeting these requirements.

 Our goal is to transform the abstract problem of assessing extinction into a structured, measurable, and actionable process.
-With that goal in mind, the following documentation seeks to clarify the steps and assumptions embedded within IUCN extinction criteria—assumptions that often present challenges for communities seeking to apply them in practice.
+To that end, this documentation clarifies the steps and assumptions underlying the IUCN extinction criteria and proposes a practical methodology for applying them to infer extinction events in real-world contexts.